StephanAkkerman/minecraft-server-guide/README.md

 apt upgrade
 ```

-After the upgrade you will see the following screen.
+After the upgrade, you will see the following screen.
 You can press `Tab` to select `<Ok>` and then enter to exit it.
 ![alt text](img/image-7.png)\
 There might be multiple services that need to be restarted, just leave them on their default settings and select `<Ok>`.